 Once successful submission of a manuscript has taken place, an acknowledgement will be sent by e-mail to the corresponding author.
 The number of the manuscript should be used by the authors in all communications with the Editorial Department.
-Authors should be aware that all manuscripts which fully comply with the submission requirements outlined will be evaluated by the Editorial Committee of The Spanish Journal of Gastroenterology (Revista Española de Enfermedades Digestivas), and two experts from the National Editorial Committee.
+Authors should be aware that all manuscripts which fully comply with the submission requirements outlined will be evaluated by the Editorial Committee of The Spanish

+Journal of Gastroenterology (Revista Española de Enfermedades Digestivas), and two experts from the National Editorial Committee.
 The Editor can choose to early reject a manuscript without peer review if the manuscript is incomplete or unlikely to be accepted.
 Evaluation will be according to a protocol established for this purpose, and will remain anonymous; author names and paper origin, therefore, must not be included in any of the manuscript sections.
-After review, the corresponding author will be the notified of the decision to accept or reject the manuscript for publication.
+After review, the corresponding author will be notified of the decision to accept or reject the manuscript for publication.
+This letter will be accompanied in most, but not all, cases by the comments of the reviewers.
 This letter will be sent via e-mail.

 In some cases, authors will be invited to submit a revised version of the manuscript for further review.
 This invitation does not imply, in any case, that the revised version will be accepted for publication.
-In general, revised manuscripts must be received within one month of the date of the first decision, otherwise they will be considered as "de novo" manuscripts.
+In general, revised manuscripts must be received within one month of the date of the first decision.
+If we do not receive a response from the authors within 6 months with regard to the changes requested, REED will automatically perform an "author rejection" of the article.
 No paper will be definitely accepted until all corrections have been completed.
 To facilitate work by the Editorial Committee, authors must underline all changes made in the revised version of the manuscript.
 A cover letter must state that the revised manuscript has been revised according to the comments made by the Editor and the reviewers and must contain a point by point response to the reviewers.
 The Spanish Journal of Gastroenterology (Revista Española de Enfermedades Digestivas) reserves the right to introduce changes and modifications in the study, without altering its contents, in order to improve understanding.
 Papers will be published in groups according to scientific criteria and editorial availability.